LF-digitala-kanaler/LFUI-components/README.md

 ## Working with branches and pull requests

 The latest and stable version is always in the `main` branch.
-New features and patches are always added through dedicated branches and pull requests.
+New features and patches are then added through dedicated branches and pull requests.

-When working on a new feature, begin by creating a new branch `main`.
-When finished with your work, squash merge `main` into your branch and then create a pull request.
+When working on a new feature, begin by creating a new branch from `main`.
+After finishing your work, squash merge `main` into your branch and then create a pull request.

-Please document any changes that you make, along with potential changes to existing classes or variables.
-This makes helps us keep track of changes when providing changelogs and migration guides when it's time for a new release.
+Please document the changes that you make in the pull request, along with potential changes to existing classes or variables that should be added to a migration guide later on.

 ## Linting
-The project uses [standard][standard] and [stylelint][stylelint] to verify code.
-Make sure to test and fix your code before creating a pull request.
+The project uses [standard][standard] and [stylelint][stylelint].
+There are no automated tests beyond that.

 ```
 npm test